Science To Go Programs

-All Science To Go programs are 1 hour in length; Supersized Science programs are 90 minutes in length.
+All Science To Go programs are 1 hour long; Supersized Science programs are 90 minutes long.
+Programs are offered Monday-Friday.

 Programs must be scheduled two weeks in advance and are based on availability.
 Due to the high volume of requests, we recommend calling at least a month in advance, with at least two date options in mind.

-$360 for double program of the same title in the same room (for 25 students or less)
+$400 for a double program of the same title in the same room (for 25 students or less)

-$435 for double program of the same title in the same room (for 25 students or less)
+$475 for a double program of the same title in the same room (for 25 students or less)

-Additional student fee: $6.
-Maximum of 34 students.
+Additional student fee: $6 with a maximum of 34 students.

 Payment must be received two weeks in advance.